adamwan-nexplore/guidebook-nxp-hk/how-we-develop/diagram-as-code.md

     A --|go|--> B %% more natural
 ```

-- subgraph - alternative to subroutine, respresent something different from flowcharts
+- subgraph - alternative to subroutine, represent something different from flowcharts

 Style